Anonymous642/ReSpec-CFA/README.md

 ### Building the Application

-Once you have configured ReSpec-CFA, right click ReSpec-CFA_NonSecure and ReSpec-CFA_Secure in Project_Explorer and click "Build Project"
+Once you have configured ReSpec-CFA, right click SpecCFA-TZ_NonSecure and SpecCFA-TZ_Secure in Project_Explorer and click "Build Project"

 ## Running the Application